Find Out Ways To Build Passive Income For Your Retirement Lifestyle

 One main downside to this is concentration risk as you’ll require quite a bit of capital to own whole shares of a company.
 This makes it highly impractical for you to be buying into hundreds of companies to diversify your risk.

 It could also lead to an overdependence on the few select companies to provide for your passive income.
 That poses a huge risk as a crisis like COVID-19 could cause companies to declare fewer dividends or in the worst-case scenario, fight for their survival.

 Another way that governments and companies raise capital to fund their expenditure is through the issuance of bonds.
 Unlike shares, bonds don’t give you any ownership in the company.

 Instead, a bond represents a promise from the government/company to pay you back the amount borrowed plus interest within a certain tenure.
 This interest that you get, usually on a semi-annual basis, is called a coupon.
 And the lump sum to be paid back once the bond matures is called the principal.
 Coupons are also not taxable in Singapore.

 The coupon rate of a bond affects how much passive income you can get out of it.
-What affect the coupon rate are the credit quality of the issuer (likelihood of the government/company to default) and the duration (time taken for the bond to mature).
+What affects the coupon rate are the credit quality of the issuer (likelihood of the government/company defaulting) and the duration (time taken for the bond to mature).

 Generally, the lower the credit quality and the longer the duration of the bond, the higher the coupon rate will be, as the bond issuer will need to pay you more to undertake the risk.